lukmy/vimrc.d/README.md

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 " => Please add plugin name here
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Bundle 'plugin/repo' " we can see the usage from vundle document
+Plugin 'plugin/repo' " we can see the usage from vundle document

 " Please add plugin configuration here
 " Let's end by a blank line